wjxway/Spinon_code/README.md

-# Roton_code
+# Spinon_code
-Code for Roton.
-Please check https://github.com/wjxway/Roton for more details.
+Code for Spinon.
+Please check https://github.com/wjxway/Spinon for more details.

 ## Warning
 This code base is compatible with ESP32 arduino release v2.0.6 and ESP-IDF v4.4.3